Empowerment & Recovery

 (Substance abuse)

 Despite harmful consequences you spiral out of control, and keep using anyway.
+(Emotional or Physical abuse including pornography)

 Even though you know your actions are making things worse you can't stop, won't stop or don't know how to stop.